koush/scrypted/README.md

 ## Debug in VSCode

-Follow the steps for running locally above.
+Follow the steps for running locally above to set up your environment, but stop short of `npm run`.

 ```sh
 # in directory with the scrypted git checkout